uidaholib/HJCCC_source/pages/about.md

 In order to represent a more diverse cross-section of ceramics, the items in this collection are from multiple sources.
 Information about the parent collections and to the curation facilities that house them can be found at the links to the right.

 Many of the terms used to describe the ceramics in this collection are based on a classification system that relies on Japanese language terms.
 By incorporating Japanese terms for vessel forms and design concepts, HJCCC terminology attempts to match the way that the Japanese ceramics industry describes their products, and the way that Issei communities would have understood the vessels that are the focus of this collection.
 This classification system was developed in collaboration with Japanese ceramics expert Leland Bibb and continues to grow with the input and collaboration of other researchers.
-An abbreviated typology for forms can be seen [here], and full definitions of Japanese terms can be found in the HJCCC [Glossary].
+An abbreviated typology for ceramic forms can be seen [here](https://uidaholib.github.io/HJCCC_source/forms/), and full definitions of Japanese terms can be found in the HJCCC [Glossary](https://uidaholib.github.io/HJCCC_source/resources/).

 Questions, suggestions, and comments are welcome at rjcampbell@uidaho.edu.